 SECTION 3: SECURITY AND IDENTIFICATION

-The automatic passcode lock must be in use on the iPad at all times.
+The automatic passcode lock must be in use on the iPad at all times for students in middle or high school.
 Students should share this passcode with their parents and no one else, unless required to do so by school personnel.

 The district's barcode must not be removed from the device.